Inter-Fraternal Programming Board (IFPB)

 Director of Philanthropy and Community Service: Kirby Thomas

 Position Description: The director of philanthropy and community service will coordinate philanthropic and community service events for the fraternal and campus community.
 He/She will be in charge of organizing a campus wide philanthropy event and choosing an agency to support.
 They must keep a total of all philanthropy dollars raised/donated and community service hours of all chapters.

 Director of Public Relations and Media: Katherine Barker

 Position Description: The director of public relations and media will be in charge of preparing and distributing newsletters for the Fraternity & Sorority community, sending editorials to the Voyager, and overseeing all media efforts to include taking pictures and videos at FSL events and managing social media sites for Fraternity & Sorority Life.

 Position Description: The director of social programming will coordinate programs that serve the purpose of unifying the fraternal community through intentional social interaction.
 He/She will serve as the chairperson of the Greek Week committee, overseeing operations and leading the committee in planning a purposeful program that promotes unity among our Fraternities & Sororities.

 Position Description: The director of educational programming will create, promote, and continue programs that serve an educational purpose to the fraternal community.
 He/She will assist in the coordination of programs such as Mt.
 Olympus and Acropolis, as well as create additional engaging educational events.

-Director of Alumni Outreach: Open for Applicants
+Director of Alumni Outreach: Harry Martin

 Position Description: The director of alumni outreach will serve to manage communications between the fraternal community and individuals who are alumni from UWF Fraternities & Sororities.
 He/She will update alumni on the state of FSL at UWF each semester, as well as send invitations to alumni for FSL wide events.
 The director of alumni outreach must establish and maintain good relationships with alumni relations and UWF alumni.